zoe-becker/multiplayer-word-search/docs/backendDataStructures.md

 ## Response objects (for frontend):
 ### PuzzleStructure object
-- puzzle, expireTime, foundWords, players keys from puzzle.json above
+- puzzle, expireTime, foundWords, and players keys from puzzle.json above
     - NOTE: player objects in the players list only contain name, score, and isHost keys
 ### PuzzleState object
+- ended: whether the game timer is up (true/false)
-- expireTime, foundWords, players keys from puzzle.json above
+- foundWords, and players keys from puzzle.json above
     - NOTE: player objects are sanitized the same way as above

 ### LobbyData object